Liu-Zhiying/BackupWindowsToNAS/README_EN_US.md

 * Can not change SMB port (a feature of Windows)

-* Application do not check file is exist when restoring.

 * if you machine which has SMB shared folder to backup, Note do not input the parameter of this machine (this problem will not solve in new version)

-* When browsing the folder, clear the NAS path is recommanded, or input a right path,you should still add the suffi of backup file by yourself.
+* When browsing the folder, clear the NAS path is recommanded, or input a right path

-* This software using Ghost for backuping, please write the suffix of file to gho

 ## How to compile this program